So you've got COVID. Here's what to do

 For questions about quarantining or tests, or mild symptoms like fever and body aches, use your primary care provider's telehealth, says Dr. Matt Leonard, attending emergency physician at Suburban Hospital, Johns Hopkins School of Medicine.

 Smith says when it comes to kids too young to speak for themselves, you need to pay attention to many of the same signs.
-For babies, make sure they are hydrated (they have regular wet diapers), and monitor their breathing – any signs of respiratory distress means they aren't getting adequate oxygen.
+For babies, make sure they are hydrated (they have regular wet diapers), and monitor their breathing.
+Any signs of respiratory distress mean they aren't getting adequate oxygen.

-Leonard says one of the most important things to remember if you're heading to the emergency department is that there is no magic pill that will make COVID go away.
+Leonard says one of the most important things to remember if you're heading to the emergency department is that there is no magic pill that will make COVID-19 go away.

-"Just like influenza, there really isn't a lot of medication that has been proven to be effective for treating coronavirus – especially omicron," says Leonard.
-The care you can expect is treatment for COVID symptoms that may be life-threatening.
-He adds that the medicines shown to be of some help when it comes to omicron, are in short supply and reserved for only the highest-at-risk patients.
+"Just like influenza, there really isn't a lot of medication that has been proven to be effective for treating coronavirus — especially omicron," says Leonard.
+The care you can expect is treatment for COVID-19 symptoms that may be life-threatening.
+He adds that the medicines shown to be of some help when it comes to omicron are in short supply and reserved for only the highest-at-risk patients.

 Step 4: Come up with a game plan that works for your household